serp1412/LazyTransitions/README.md

 }
 ```

-* Set your transition handler as the transitioning delegate.
+* Set your transitioner as the transitioning delegate.

 For Dismiss:
 ```swift